Updated: 03/03/20 | March 3rd, 2020

 4. Happy Buddha Boutique Hostel

 This is the largest party hostel in Medellín, so if you’re looking to get crazy, this your best bet!
 The staff works hard to keep people happy (and drunk), including organizing drinking games, salsa classes, and pub crawls.
 You’ll get free breakfast and coffee in the mornings.
-The drink are cheap here and there are two on-site restaurants selling sushi and tacos.
+The drinks are cheap here and there are two on-site restaurants selling sushi and tacos.

 Thankfully, the huge bar area is separate from the rooms, so it’s pretty quiet.
 But the rooms are fairly basic and the beds nothing special — you’ll sleep but won’t be blown away by anything.
 The real reason to come here is to be in the middle of the party!
 A lot of pub crawls stop here.